marczaku/105-unity-basics/4-architecture/slides/README.md

+# Slides 4 - Architecture

-# 009 Communicating between GameObjects
+# 5. Connecting GameObjects

 As our Game grows, our Components need to be able to interact...
 - The Mobs in our Tower Defense need to find towers.